rbturnbull/terrier/docs/training.rst

 To train Terrier, you will need to use the `terrier-tools` CLI utility.

-To use the same hyperparameters as in the main release of Terrier, you can run the following command:
+To train with the default settings of Terrier, you can run the following command:

 .. code-block:: bash